 - 3. Control Box

 - 4. Flow switch

 - 5. Water temperature sensor

-- 6. Heater (optional)
+- 6. pH sensor

+- 7. ORP sensor

-- 7. Cell
+- 8. Cell

-- 8. Dosing acid pump (optional)
+- 9. Dosing acid pump

-The Natural Chlorine Generator consists of 4 main units: Control box, Cell, Flow Sensor and dosing acid pump (if purchased with the unit).
+The Natural Chlorine Generator consists of 5 main units: Control box, Cell, Flow Sensor, pH & ORP sensors attached to a Tee and dosing acid pump.
 These assemblies are manufactured using to most advanced corrosion resistant materials that are extremely durable.
 Installing them in an area that is sheltered from the sun and water will protect them from extreme weather conditions.